misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 Attaching objects to XSAMS Document tree
 ------------------------------------------

-**RequestInterface** provides access to XSAMS Document tree through **XSAMSData** interface, implementation of which can be obtained by calling **getXsamsroot()** method of the request.
+**RequestInterface** provides access to XSAMS Document tree through **XSAMSManager** interface, implementation of which can be obtained by calling **getXsamsManager()** method of the request.

-**org.vamdc.xsams.XSAMSData** interface provides a handful of methods to add different branches to the XSAMS tree, getting them by known ID or iterating through all of them.
+**org.vamdc.xsams.XSAMSManager** interface provides a handful of methods to add different branches to the XSAMS tree, getting them by known ID or iterating through all of them.
 For a full list of methods, consult the JavaDoc of the JAXB XSAMS library [XSAMSJavaDoc]_.